 Fix-2 Unblock the ppt file

-1. Go to the location of the ppt file.
+1. At first, you need to go to the ppt file.

-2. Right-click on the ppt file and then click on “Properties“.
+2. You need to right-click on the ppt file.
+Then, click on “Properties“.

 3. In the Properties window, go to the “General” tab.